ahnan4arch/op-docs/Open Peer - Protocol Specification.md

 Returns a list of Finders containing the following information for each Finder:

   * Finder ID - the unique ID that represents this finder in the system
+  * Array of protocols supported, with each defining:
-  * Transport
+    * Transport - a string describing the type of transport supported
-  * SRV record [or pre-resolved comma separated IP:port pair locations] - SRV lookup type is _finder._udp.domain.com
+    * SRV record [or pre-resolved comma separated IP:port pair locations] - for example for "rudp/udp" SRV lookup type is _finder._udp.domain.com
   * Public key for the finder - Can be either the full X.509 certificate or a key name lookup for certificates returned from the certificate server
   * Weight / priority - default values for SRV like weight/priority when SRV entry is pre-resolved IP:port pairs
   * Geographic region ID - (optional) each server belongs to a logical geographic region (clients can organize servers into geographic regions for fail over reasons)